Sharpening Part 2 – The Journey

 The same benefits of reduced friction and increased precision can be found in the case of handsaws too, although the difference may not be as noticeable.

-Before you store your tools away for the day, a dab of oil from your ever-present oil pot will prevent rust and frustrate corrosive pixies.
+Before you store your tools away for the day, a dab of oil from your ever-present oil pot will prevent rust and frustrate corrosive iron pixies.

 Maintaining the Essential Oilpot